-Celtic Interconnector: How's It Progressing in 2023?
+Celtic Interconnector: How's It Progressing in 2024?

 The Celtic Interconnector is said to make Irish electricity cheaper and easier to transport to the island.
 It's been an ongoing process for a number of years now but it's at last getting closer to a reality.
 So will Celtic Interconnector be good for Ireland?
 Read our full Celtic Interconnector guide to find out more!

-Our energy advisers can help you find a better energy offer for your home.
+Our energy specialists can help you switch to a better energy plan in just a few minutes!

 What Is the Celtic Interconnector?

 The Celtic Interconnector is a proposed electricity and optic fibre cable connection between France and Ireland.
-The subsea cable of approximately 500km in length and 75km of on-land cable would run between a connection point in the south of Ireland to Brittany in the north-west coast of France.
+The subsea cable of approximately 500 km in length and 75 km of on-land cable would run between a connection point in the south of Ireland to Brittany in the north-west coast of France.

 Brittany is a cultural region and the traditional homeland of the Celtic Breton people and is recognised as one of the six Celtic nations.
 Hence the names “Celtic Interconnector” and "Celtic Link".